ldjennings/ldjennings.github.io/index.md

 ## Training Dataset
-We tried using several datasets while training out model, but ulimately used images with synthetic raindrops created using [this artificial raindrops generation algorithm](https://github.com/Evocargo/RaindropsOnWindshield) (not our work).
+We tried using several datasets while training our model, but ulimately used images with synthetic raindrops created using [this artificial raindrops generation algorithm](https://github.com/Evocargo/RaindropsOnWindshield) (not our work).
 The rain-free, ground truth images used were a dataset of Google Street View images (from the [UCF Center for Research in Computer Vision](https://www.crcv.ucf.edu/data/GMCP_Geolocalization/)).
 Below are a couple examples of the original images and their synthetic rainy pairs.

 <table>
   <tr>